Loading page...

 Decebal Cântă — AI-automated history songs

-Claude Code creates a cheat sheet of facts for each historical figure, making sure every important point from the textbook is covered and fact-checked.
+Claude builds a textbook-anchored cheat sheet of facts for each historical figure, so every point the bac expects is covered before a single line of lyrics gets written.

-A Claude Code agent scores the three candidates on catchiness, entertainment, flow, and learning density.
-Weak ones get scrapped and regenerated; the rest get ranked.
+A Claude rater scores all three versions on meme potential, catchiness, flow, and learning density.
+Weak ones get scrapped and regenerated; the winner is picked automatically, and I can override it.

 Final lyrics and the matching Suno tags are written to per-song JSON files.